richafnu/Viva/Viva/solutions/glint-insights-integration-overview.md

 ---
 ms.date: 3/05/2025
-title: Integrate Viva Glint and Viva Insights to maximize data insight
+title: To maximize data insight, use the Viva Glint and Viva Insights integration
 description: Organizational leaders, HR analysts, and other stakeholders can bring Microsoft Viva Glint and Microsoft Viva Insights together into their business to better understand their people’s full work experience.
 author: zachminers
 ms.author: v-zachminers